City of Mesa Activity Guide

 That meant an incredibly tight turnaround, especially considering I only had two shifts that week and a full plate of other responsibilities.
 Thankfully, the secondary manager stepped in to collaborate, working with me outside of my scheduled hours to ensure we met the deadline.

-Since I was still relatively new—only three months into the job—I was grateful for her guidance.
-The city’s registration system was built on an outdated structure where every single class, event, and league had its own six-digit activity number, and I needed her help to properly organize the content.
-Plus, while I had design and marketing experience, I wasn’t a tennis expert.
-She helped refine class descriptions and ensured we captured all necessary details, from pricing to skill levels to tournament schedules.
+Since I was still relatively new—only three months into the job—I relied on her institutional knowledge to navigate the city’s registration system.
+Every class, event, and league operated on an outdated structure that assigned a six-digit activity number to each program, making organization more complex than expected.
+While I had experience in design and marketing, I wasn’t a tennis expert, so she also helped refine class descriptions and ensure we included all necessary details, from pricing to skill levels to tournament schedules.

 With the little time we had, we worked efficiently to consolidate information into a rough but functional prototype.
 The guide included:

-• A clear breakdown of all classes, levels, tournaments, and events.
+• A clear breakdown of all classes, levels, tournaments, and events, organized by the biggest categories

 • Pricing and schedules for each program.